readysetgit24/citygml-docs/README.md

 ![Picture](https://github.com/readysetgit24/citygml-docs/blob/main/pictures/importing_data_set.PNG)

 ## Run queries in PostGres on the data
-Here the query we are running is selecting all buildings from the dataset that have a height over 50 meters.
+Here the query we are running is selecting all buildings from the dataset that have a height over 50 hectameters.
 ![Picture](https://github.com/readysetgit24/citygml-docs/blob/main/pictures/run_post_gres_queries.PNG)

 ## Analyze Results